MrSchmoke/cpp_tutorial_challenges/README.md

 5. Perform list operation challenge where the user have some choices to change the list and visualise them.
 6. Write a ciphering program subsituting letters.
 7. Take the list operation challenge and modularise it using functions.
-8. Create functions that works with pointers and references.
+8. Create functions that work with pointers and references.
+9. Use object oriented programming and create classes with methods.

 ### timed challenge
 1. create a letter pyramid